sebihepp/HeppOS/README.md

 Q: I cannot boot the created iso file

 A: If you use the windows subsystem linux (wsl) for creating the cdrom image, you need to install the grub binaries via "sudo apt-get install grub-pc-bin"
+---
+Q: When compiling the kernel I get errors like "relocation truncated to fit"

+A: You need to use a libgcc build with -mno-red-zone and -mcmodel=kernel